cornell-zhang/allo/docs/source/setup/index.rst

   $ git clone https://github.com/cornell-zhang/allo.git
   $ cd allo
-  $ python3 -m pip install -e .
+  $ python3 -m pip install -v -e .

 Now, you can run the following command to test if the installation is successful